leny/atom-pane-manager/README.md

 * * *

+## WARNING: breaking changes in `1.0`!

+If you used this package before its `1.0` version, you need to read the following documentation: commands name have changed and keybindings have been disabled to make overriding easier.

+* * *

 ## Keybindings

 With the success of Atom, it's really difficult to choose keybindings that will not enter in conflict whit anyone else's packages, so I have removed the default keystrokes and let the keymap empty to let you set your own keybindings.